rawwerks/see-claude-code/simple_log_annotator_app/specification.md

 # an annotation app that allows the user to annotate their claude code conversations with both quantitative and qualitative feedback

 ## tools
-use bun to install everything
-use svelte 5 as the framework
-use shadcn-svelte for all ui components
+use bun as the package manager to install everything use svelte 5 as the framework use shadcn-svelte for all ui components, these need to get added one by one in the cli

 ## log display
 - display the entire trace of the conversation, including all spans (which are sub-elements of a trace)